-The bikes are relatively smaller and light in weight and they have continued to lay a huge impact in the world of mountain biking today.
+Based in Golden, Colorado, the Yeti Cycles company’s rise was driven by an increase in demand for mountain bikes.
+A highlight came in 1995 when Schwinn acquired Yeti Cycles Company.
+The bikes are relatively smaller and lighter in weight and they have continued to lay a huge impact in the world of mountain biking today.

+To keep up the good cycling spirit, most Yeti employees are allowed to go out pedaling.
+This initiative has turned out to be good for the company’s image.
 Yeti has established numerous stores in all the states in order to meet racers’ expectations and demands.
 It stocks high-end models that people can buy online for fast home delivery.
 Depending on the country you are situated in, it is mandatory to meet the terms and conditions of sale.

 Due to the increase in demand for mountain bikes, John Parker sold his old motorcycle to start Yeti cycles in 1985.
 This was a bold investment in his passion and it paid off spectacularly.